 4: Tengboche (3860m)

 Following breakfast in Namche, you will trailhead to Tengboche.
 The trail is straightforward take in the breathtaking picture of the thundering Himalayas until we reach Sanasa, whereas we meet up with a popular trail to Gokyo Valley and Everest Base Camp.
-It then gradually descends to the Dudh Koshi River, passing through villages and pine forests before crossing a bridge, and slightly climb up to Tengboche.
+It then gradually descends to the Dudh Koshi River, passing through villages and pine forests before crossing a bridge, and slightly climbing up to Tengboche.
 A significant monastery in the region whereas the Mani Rimdu festival falls in October in the Tengboche, and many monks meditate throughout the year.

 5: Trek to Dingboche (4,343 m).